turingschool/front-end-curriculum/lessons/module-3/readme_what_why.md

 ---
-title: READMEs: The Why and the What
+title: "READMEs: The What and The Why"
+length: 120
+tags: readme, professionalism
+module: 3
 ---

 ## Learning Goals